 Down Under: New Government Told Viewers Not Yet Tuned to HD

-Sound Familiar?
-Broadcast networks are being told that they still have to do more educating before the masses of consumers will adequately understand the upcoming benefits of DTV and HD services.
-While that advisory could be echoed in many countries, including America, this particular warning came from the operations chief of the Ten Network in Australia last week.
+It is a familiar tale: Broadcast networks are being told they still have to do more educating before the masses of consumers will adequately understand the upcoming benefits of DTV and HD services.

-The network’s Grant Blackley made his comments at about the same time the country’s next minister of communications was committing to a national analog turn-off deadline of December 2013.
-The minister-designate is part of the new labor government that was just elected to office.
+The latest such warning came from the operations chief of the Ten Network in Australia, Grant Blackley, who made his comments at about the same time the country's next minister of communications was committing to a national analogue turn-off deadline of December 2013.
+The minister-designate is part of the new Labour government that was just elected to office.

-Blackley said nearly a third of Australian homes now have terrestrial DTV and about 20 percent will have HD-channel access by the end of 2007, but “As an industry we still have a job to do,” according to The Australian in Sydney
+Blackley said nearly a third of Australian homes now have terrestrial DTV and about 20 per cent will have HD-channel access by the end of 2007, but "As an industry we still have a job to do", according to a story in The Australian newspaper.